bjeremy23/jibberish/README.md

 The standalone mode is designed to be clean and concise, outputting only the relevant information without any debug or environment loading messages.

-### ~/.jbrsh
+### Configuration
-- Add this file to your home directory
-- This file contains environment variables used within the shell
-- You will need to fill out ENV variables to connect to your AI service

-For detailed instructions on setting up your API credentials, see [README/README-setup.md](README/README-setup.md).
+For detailed instructions on setting up your API credentials and configuring Jibberish, see [README/README-ai-setup.md](README/README-ai-setup.md).

 ### Plugins
 The Jibberish shell includes several plugins that extend its functionality.